duynguyen76/best-seller-book-analysis/README.md

 - Price is a strong indicator of whether a book becomes a bestseller, as reflected in its prominence in decision-making processes across models.
 - Text-based features, such as keywords derived from book titles, provide valuable thematic context, helping refine predictions.
 - Resampling imbalanced data ensured better representation of minority classes, enhancing the overall model fairness and performance.
-- Logistic Regression struggles to capture non-linear relationships between features, limiting its effectiveness in our use case.
 - Random Forest Classifier, when fine-tuned using hyperparameter tuning (e.g., GridSearchCV), performed consistently well, achieving high accuracy and balanced recall values across training and testing datasets.
 - Decision Trees provide interpretable results, clearly outlining factors influencing bestseller predictions, but require constraints to prevent overfitting.
 - Combining textual and numeric features results in a comprehensive approach, enabling acceptable accuracy and recall rates for predicting bestseller status.